Skip to content

 • Environmental risks: Prone to flooding or storms?
 This can hike up your premiums

-• Historical data: Past claim frequencies in your area can predict future risks
+• Historical data: The number of claims in your area in the past can predict future risks

 • Road conditions: Poor roads or complex layouts can contribute to higher accident rates